Devin Friedman

 Devin Friedman is an American journalist.
 He is a senior correspondent for GQ magazine.

 Career

 Throughout his career he has written for Rolling Stone, The New York Times Magazine, Esquire and The New Yorker, among other periodicals.
-He is currently literary executor of the estate of Clarence Beeks.
-Prior, he was the editor of the website Other People's Stories.
 He also oversaw the photography book This is Our War.

-Early life and education

-He grew up in Shaker Heights, Ohio.
-Friedman graduated from the University of Michigan in 1994.

 Books

 In 2006, Friedman authored his first book, This is Our War.

 Awards and honors

 Friedman was a finalist for the National Magazine Award and later won a Hopwood Award.